Owen Wister: Career

 In 1904 Wister collaborated with Kirke La Shelle on a successful stage adaptation of The Virginian that featured Dustin Farnum in the title role.
 Farnum reprised the role ten years later in Cecil B. DeMille's film adaptation of the play.
+The Virginian was the basis for five Western movies and was turned into a popular television show in the 1960s.